ihhub/fheroes2/CONTRIBUTING.md

 #### **Do you want to contribute to the project?**

 fheroes2 is a volunteer effort.
-We encourage you to pitch in and [join the team](https://github.com/ihhub/fheroes2/wiki/Contributors)!
-If you see that your name is not present in the list, please be free to contact us and report about such terrible mistake.
+We encourage you to pitch in and join the team!

 Thanks! :heart: :heart: :heart: